rbarbera/functional-reactive-programming-swift/notes.md

 ## Grammar Notes
-- Use the 1st person of the plural
+- Use the 1st person of the plural when explaining the examples.
 - When talking about any technical component use ``
 - Don't repeat `Signals` or `SignalProducers` and use only Signals

-## Structure
-- Design
-  - Best practices
-  - Pitfalls
-  - Retain cycles
-  - Signal & view lifecycles
-  - Objects retainment (in producers)
+- Use captures instead of code examples.
+- Try to be explicit with the examples.
+Swift is a recent languages and that might cause confusion.
-  - Threading
+- Avoid abreviations.

 ## Leanpub
 X> Exercise